Last updated: March 21, 2026

 • Avoids trading against market direction: Fighting the market is the fastest way to lose capital.
 Recognizing the trend stops you from trying to catch the bottom of a falling stock (“catching a falling knife”) and keeps you aligned with the dominant money flow.

 • Increases probability of profit: Trading with the current flow puts the statistical odds in your favor.
-Successful trading strategies based on trend-following require less precision to work and are more likely to hit profit targets than counter-trend gambles.
+Successful trading strategies based on trend-following require less precision to work and are more likely to hit profit targets than counter-trend gambles, which is why many professionals apply a trend-following approach to indices to capture broad market moves.

 The most accurate way to perform trend analysis is by observing the market structure directly on the chart.
 This “Eye Test” method requires no indicators, only the ability to spot the peaks and valleys of price movements.